denoland/deno_core/ops/op2/README.md

 ## Fallible `op`s

 An `op` function may be declared to return `Result` to indicate that the `op` is fallible.
-The error type must implement `deno_core::error::JsErrorClass`.
+The error type must implement `deno_error::JsErrorClass`.
 When the function returns `Err`, an exception is thrown.

 ## `async` calls